LucasPickering/env-select/README.md

 ### Configure Your Shell

 **This may not be necessary, depending on what shell you use and how you installed env-select.** The easiest way to check is to open a new shell and run `es help`.
+If it succeeds, you're good to go.
+If not, read on.

 Because env-select modifies your shell environment, it requires a wrapper function defined in the shell that can call the `env-select` binary and automatically apply its output.